-An audit event is an event that describes an action that has been taken for a service, role, or host instance.
-In Cloudera Manager, audit event logs display service, role, and host life cycle (create, delete, start, stop, and so on) and security-related (add and delete user) events recorded by Cloudera Manager management services and service access events recorded by Cloudera Navigator.
-For information on the latter, see Audit Events and Audit Reports.
+An audit event is an event that describes an action that has been taken for a cluster, host, license, parcel, role, service or user.

-The audit log does not track the progress or results of commands (such as starting or stopping a service or creating a directory for a service), it just notes the command that was executed and the user who executed it.
-To view the progress or results of a command, follow the procedures in Viewing Running and Recent Commands on page 31.
+Cloudera Manager records cluster, host, license, parcel, role, and service lifecycle events (activate, create, delete, deploy, download, install, start, stop, update, upgrade, and so on), user security-related events (add and delete user, login failed and succeeded), and provides an audit UI and API to view, filter, and export such events.
+The Cloudera Manager audit log does not track the progress or results of commands (such as starting or stopping a service or creating a directory for a service), it just notes the command that was executed and the user who executed it.
+To view the progress or results of a command, follow the procedures in Viewing Running and Recent Commands on page 43.